awsdocs/aws-greengrass-developer-guide/doc_source/config-lambda.md

            client.publish(topic='hello/world', payload='Hello world!
 Sent from Greengrass Core.')
        else:
            client.publish(topic='hello/world', payload='Hello world!
 Sent from Greengrass Core running on platform: {}'.format(my_platform))

-       # Asynchronously schedule this function to be run again in 5 seconds
        Timer(5, greengrass_hello_world_run).start()

-   # Execute the function above:
-   greengrass_hello_world_run()
    ```

    Because the `Greengrass_HelloWorld` Lambda function sends messages only to the `hello/world` topic in AWS IoT, you only need to create one subscription from the Lambda function to AWS IoT, as shown next\.